Cost of Attendance (COA)

 - Direct Loan Fees (if borrowed)

-The total COA is not the amount that you owe the university for the year.
+The total COA is not the amount you owe the university for the year.
 Students should contact the Office of Student Financial Aid to request a review of their cost of attendance if actual expenses are significantly different from the costs listed with their financial aid award notification.
 Child care, computer, study abroad and disability related expenses can be taken into consideration with the submission of the proper paperwork.

 Direct vs. Indirect Costs:

-- Indirect Costs are costs you will likely face during the academic year but which are not owed directly to the university.
+- Indirect Costs are costs you will likely incur during the academic year but which are not owed directly to the university.
 Indirect costs include books and supplies, travel, and miscellaneous personal expenses.
 Room and board are indirect costs for those not living in campus housing.

 [ Top ]

 Copyright © 2008 The Board of Trustees of the University of Illinois